 Behavioral Healthcare Emergency Preparedness Requirements & Accreditation

-As any business owner knows, an unexpected emergency situation can arise at any time.
-When it involves a healthcare organization, having adequate emergency management practices in place is imperative.
-Healthcare emergency preparedness is an important aspect of The Joint Commission standards, which will be the focus of this article.
+As any business owner knows, an unexpected emergency can arise at any time.
+When it involves a healthcare organization, having adequate Behavioral Healthcare Emergency Preparedness Requirements & Accreditation practices in place is imperative.
+Healthcare emergency preparedness is a key aspect of The Joint Commission standards, which will be the focus of this article.

 What is Behavioral Healthcare Emergency Preparedness?